1975–76 NHL season: (2) Philadelphia Flyers vs. (7) Toronto Maple Leafs

 The Philadelphia Flyers finished as Clarence Campbell Conference regular season champions and second seed overall with 118 points.
 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Stanley Cup Quarterfinals, which Philadelphia won in a four-game sweep.
 Philadelphia won this year's regular season series earning 7 of 8 points.

 (3) Boston Bruins vs. (6) Los Angeles Kings

 The Boston Bruins finished as the Adams Division regular season champions and third seed overall with 113 points.
 This was the first playoff series between these two teams.
 Boston won this year's regular season series earning 8 of 10 points.

 (4) Buffalo Sabres vs. (5) New York Islanders

 This was the first playoff series between these two teams.
 The teams split this year's four-game regular season series.

+In game five, the Islanders scored two goals in the final five minutes, including the game-winner by Bert Marshall with 19 seconds left to take a 3–2 series lead.
+Clark Gilles scored the game-winner with just over 14 minutes left in the third period of game six to send the Isles to the semifinals against the Canadiens.

 Semifinals

 (1) Montreal Canadiens vs. (4) New York Islanders

 This was the first playoff series meeting between these two teams.